 - More effort is needed to run the test suite.

-- Dedicated resources /testers are needed to test on a particular type of Android device.
+- Dedicated resources /testers are needed to test Android app test on a particular type of Android device.

-The following diagram describes the high level flow for manual testing of Android applications:
+The following diagram describes the high level flow for manual Android app testing:

 Fig. 1: High level flow diagram for Manual Testing of Android Applications

-In the huge store /collection of open source software Robotium is available for android testing, before going in detail first we have to think on a question what is robotium and how it helps in android testing?
+In the huge store /collection of open source software Robotium is available to test Android app, before going in detail first we have to think on a question what is Robotium and how it helps in Android app testing?

-The answer to the question is, Robotium is an open source and simple test framework available to test the front-end of Android based applications directly on actual Android device or on the emulator.
+The answer to the question is an Android app testing tool, Robotium, which is an open source and simple test framework available to test the front-end of Android based applications directly on actual Android device or on the emulator.

-The Robotium test framework can be configured on Eclipse IDE, which executes the automated Android test scripts on actual device connected through Android debugger (i.e. adb) or on the emulator.
+The Robotium test framework or the Android app testing tool can be configured on Eclipse IDE, which executes the automated Android test scripts on actual device connected through Android debugger (i.e. adb) or on the emulator.
 The creation of test script is very simple and it works based on the UI actions like:

 - Click on Button